rezwanh001/Generative-Adversarial-Networks-Tutorial/README.md

    * Missing data
       * Semi-supervised learning.
    * Multi modal outputs
-   * Realisic generation tasks.i.e., generation of images or audio waveforms as the actual specification of the tasks itself and these clearly require generative modeling intrinsically.
+   * Realisic generation tasks.i.e., generation of images or audio waveforms as the actual specification of the tasks itself and these clearly require generative modeling intrinsically [1].